Sponsoring someone on a TSS visa – all you need to know about the hiring and the firing

 If the employee requests in writing that the employer pay their costs of returning home, the employer must also pay their reasonable travel costs, which ordinarily would include economy tickets home for the employee and their migrating family.

-If you require assistance or advice in relation to sponsoring a skilled migrant worker or the termination of employment of a skilled migrant worker, please do not hesitate to contact our dual qualified Employment Lawyer and Registered Migration Agent, Lisa Qiu.
+If you require assistance or advice in relation to sponsoring a skilled migrant worker or the termination of employment of a skilled migrant worker, please do not hesitate to contact Employment Lawyer, Lisa Qiu.